-My clients ask about 1099-R the most because the form is sent when there is any form of distribution from a retirement account.
+Investors receive form 1099-R when there is any form of distribution from a retirement account.
 The reason this confuses most people is because a distribution, by definition, does not necessarily mean a cash withdrawal.
 A common form of distribution is a direct rollover, where a person transfers their 401(k), for example, directly to an IRA.
 Although a direct rollover does not generally trigger a taxable event, it is still a distribution type that must be reported to the IRS.

 What Are 1099-DIV Forms?

-An underlying lesson here is that investors should be aware of how various mutual funds are taxed and practice wise asset location, which is the placement of funds in certain accounts to minimize taxes.
-For example, it wouldn't be wise to invest in a dividend-paying mutual fund in a taxable account (unless the investor wants income) because these funds generate taxes, which can erode at your returns.
+Investors should be aware of how various mutual funds are taxed and practice wise asset location, which is the placement of funds in certain accounts to minimize taxes.
+For example, investors may not want to hold a dividend-paying mutual fund in a taxable account (unless the investor wants income) because these funds generate taxes.
 Instead the investor could place this fund in their IRA to avoid current taxation and grow the fund faster by virtue of compounding interest.